docker/kitematic/README.md

 Keep track of development and community news.

 - Follow [@kitematic on Twitter](https://twitter.com/kitematic).
-- Read and subscribe to [The Official Kitematic Blog](http://blog.kitematic.com).
+- Read and subscribe to [The Kitematic Blog](http://blog.kitematic.com).
 - Chat with developers using Kitematic in our [HipChat room](http://www.hipchat.com/giAT9Fqb5).

 ## Versioning